Immunization Self-Reporting

 All residents born on or after 1957 require 2 documented doses of a measles containing vaccine, or laboratory evidence of immunity.

-All residents require 1 documented does of a rubella containing vaccine, or laboratory evidence of immunity.
+All residents require 1 documented dose of a rubella containing vaccine, or laboratory evidence of immunity.

 Hepatitis B